menu

 Setting & Lifestyle

-Blounts Creek is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Blounts Creek is a great place for families with children to consider.
+First of all, many other families with children live here, making Blounts Creek a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Blounts Creek has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Blounts Creek’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Blounts Creek is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Being a small town, Blounts Creek does not have a public transit system used by locals to get to and from work.